The gallery shows the evolution of the design ethos of Business Direct and BT Shop over the last decade with recent work at the top.

 Prior to working in B2B, I was also a designer for our Consumer division

 When I first started with the company it was known as Dabs (I arrived just as BT had bought it).
-Dabs used a very old school approach to design; eye catching graphics, bright colours and big messaging.
-Personally, I found the approach gawdy, loud and noisy.
+Dabs used a very old school approach to design; eye-catching graphics, bright colours and big messaging.
+Personally, I found the approach noisy.
 There were too many things shouting for attention, however, it did allow me to focus on layout and type in a bid to create balance.

 Also, Dabs put my illustration skills to use where I would create characters to use with campaigns.